 Staff writers have undergone a rigorous training and selection process to ensure our coverage of a particular topic is in-depth and complete.
 They will be required to keep regular contact with key sources within their coverage area, attend relevant meetings, and stay on top of the issues within that beat.
 They are expected to pitch and write stories related to their beat weekly, keep their senior staff writer updated on the beat's ongoing storylines.

 Columns associates are responsible for developing, editing, and polishing Spectator’s opinion columns.
 They are particularly involved in the early development of opinion columns, and should expect to provide preliminary edits and revisions for at least 4 pieces a week.
 Columns associates must attend weekly all-columns staff meetings in which columnists pitch and refine their content ideas.
-Additionally, columns associates assist with production for one night a week in the Spectator office.
+Additionally, columns associates will be tangentially responsible for recruiting op-eds, and will assist with production for one night a week in the Spectator office.

 The A&E deputy editor is responsible for the section’s daily operations.
 (S)he manages staff’s deadlines and schedule content for the week, ensures photographers and visuals are matched to pieces, and corresponds regularly with relevant editors and writers when changes are made.
 The deputy also contributes to workshopping pitches in meetings, and makes in-person edits with writers on 3 production nights.

 A&E staff writers qualify for one of the section’s artistic beats and quickly become familiar with the community which they cover.
 They maintain consistent and organized calendars of upcoming events relevant to their beat, and present upcoming events they are covering at pitch meetings.
 Staff writers are expected to have a quick turnover rate with coverage, often reporting and writing article straight after the event at production.
 They are quick to incorporate edits and feedback into their work, allowing for responsive and creative critiques of arts and entertainment.